databrickslabs/dbldatagen/docs/source/generating_column_data.rst

 Use ``withColumnSpecs`` to define how multiple columns imported from a schema should be generated.
-As the pattern matching may inadvertently match an unintended column, it is permitted to override the specification added through this method by a subsequent call to ``withColumnSpec`` to change the definition of how a speific column should be generated
+As the pattern matching may inadvertently match an unintended column, it is permitted to override the specification added through this method by a subsequent call to ``withColumnSpec`` to change the definition of how a specific column should be generated
 See :data:`~dbldatagen.data_generator.DataGenerator.withColumnSpecs`.